saitejkondutioff/express-server/README.md

 By making XML HTTP Requests (XHRs) or GETs or POSTs from your React.js front end, you can connect to Express.js functions that power your application.
 Those functions, in turn, use MongoDB’s Node.js drivers, either via callbacks or using promises, to access and update data in your MongoDB database.

 #### MongoDB database tier :
-MongoDB is a documet oriented NoSQL database which is used t store high volume data, It does have tables and columns like traditional databases.
+MongoDB is a documet oriented NoSQL database which is used to store high volume data, It does have tables and columns like traditional databases.
 It uses JSON like documents with additional schema to store the data.The documents are stored in the key value pair format.

 MongoDB is used for JSON documents which are created in your React.js front end can be sent to the Express.js server, where they can be processed and (assuming they’re valid) stored directly in MongoDB for later retrieval.